Automotive (AUT)

 AUT 120.
 Performance And Diagnosis I. 5.5 Credits.

 Students will learn to use diagnostic test equipment for quick and efficient problem solving.
 Engine vacuum testing, compression testing, cylinder leak-down testing, and cylinder power balance testing will be required.
 Students will learn to use an infrared analyzer to understand the effects on pollution that an improperly running engine creates.
 Principles of doing a tune-up will be explored.
 Ignition systems including point type, electronic, and distributorless systems will be covered.
-Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement; AUT 110 (or corequisite).
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement; AUT 110 and AUT 123 (or corequisites).
 Fall.

 AUT 121.
 Performance And Diagnosis II.
 5 Credits.

 This course is a continuation of AUT 120 Performance and Diagnosis I. Students will learn about the various fuels used today and the problems associated with them.
 Fuel delivery systems starting with the carburetor through todays fuel injection systems will be studied.
 Emission control systems such as PCV, EGR, EFE, AIR, and the catalytic converter will be examined along with the pollutants they reduce.
 Computerized engine controls along with their sensors will be tested and examined for proper performance.
 On Board Diagnostics II will be discussed and explored.
 Students will complete sample questions in preparation for the ASE Certification exams.
-Prerequisite: AUT 120, or permission of Division Dean.
+Prerequisite: AUT 120; AUT 123 (or corequisite), or permission of Division Dean.
 Spring.

 AUT 122.
 Brakes.
 5 Credits.